flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 already supports CocoaPods.
 This ensures the plugin is usable by all Flutter projects.

-Flutter plugins should use _both_ Swift Package Manager and CocoaPods until further notice.
+Flutter plugins should support _both_ Swift Package Manager and CocoaPods until further notice.

 Swift Package Manager adoption will be gradual.